gabekaplan/gabekaplan.github.io/content/tutoring.md

 ### Scheduling

-Sessions can be scheduled weekly or on a by-need contact basis by the student.
+Sessions can be scheduled weekly or on an as-needed basis, depending on the student’s preferences.

-### Contact

-Feel free to reach out to me at my email at me@gabrielkaplan.ca or by phone at +1 (647) 987-4527.
-I am additionally available by text on SMS, iMessage or WhatsApp.